Early-1990s UK indie bands: The definitive list

 Thus, I won’t tolerate any discussion of Inspiral Carpets, even if their t-shirts were cool as fuck.
 Northside were a bit too Hammond for me.
 Cud, to borrow Shaun Ryder’s immortal phrasing, can go do one.
 James?
 I mean, come on.
 Adorable were up themselves and only half as good as Aussie dream-pop merchants Glide.

 I can’t even recall anything The Farm put out.
-Chapterhouse were borderline Grebo.
+Radiohead were shite in the early 1990s.
 Moose drifted too far up their own fundament.
 Birdland were pathetic.
 I have always despised Manic Street Preachers.

-And I couldn’t care less about Carter USM, Revolver, Sultans of Ping FC, Jesus Jones, EMF, Soup Dragons, Mock Turtles, Ocean Colour Scene or The Shamen.
+And I couldn’t care less about Carter USM, Revolver, Sultans of Ping FC, Jesus Jones, EMF, Soup Dragons, Mock Turtles, Ocean Colour Scene, New Fast Automatic Daffodils or The Shamen.
 Got that?

 So, where to from here?

-To celebrate the 30th anniversary of the birth of UK indie, I’m planning a series of posts over the coming weeks and months.
+To celebrate the 40th anniversary of the birth of UK indie in 2029, I’m planning a series of posts over the coming months and years.
 In the first of these posts, I make clear why the early 1990s ended with the release of Oasis’ Definitely Maybe.

 house of love !!! …. probably one of the best new indie bands of the early 90s